-The 2009-2010 hunting season was the first year that the Pennsylvania Automated License System (PALS) was fully activated for sale of hunting and Furtaker licenses.
-Through the PALS system each hunter or trapper is issued a unique Customer Identification Number (CID) that is assigned to that license holder for life.
-Because of the transition to the PALS system the method of selecting participants for the Game Take and Furtaker Surveys had to be modified from previous years.
+Beginning with the 2009-10 hunting season, the Pennsylvania Automated License System (PALS) was fully activated for sale of hunting and Furtaker licenses.
+Through the PALS system, each hunter or trapper is issued a unique Customer Identification Number (CID) that is assigned to that license holder for life.
+Because of the transition to the PALS system, the method of selecting participants for the Game Take and Furtaker Surveys had to be modified from previous years.
 The Game Take Survey was mailed at the close of small game seasons in early March, a month earlier than previous years.
 Time period for the Furtaker Survey did not change due to the beaver season closing at the end of March.
 The names and addresses of general hunting license holders and licensed furtakers were selected to receive questionnaires based on their CID.
-CIDs were sorted into numerical order and every 50th hunter was chosen for the Game Take Survey, and every 5th license holder with a Furtaker License was selected for the Furtaker Survey.
-This process was completed by the Bureau of Automated Technology Services (BATS) to prepare the mailing list.
-BATS and Bureau of Administrative Services addressed and mailed 18,517 Game Take questionnaires and 5,235 Furtaker questionnaires.
+We sorted CIDs into numerical order and selected every 50th hunter for the Game Take Survey, and every 5th license holder with a Furtaker License for the Furtaker Survey.
+This process was completed by BATS to prepare the mailing list.

+Because CIDs are permanently assigned to each individual hunter or trapper, the selection process was modified in the 2010-11 hunting year.
+A database query was designed that randomly chooses CIDs.
+Survey timing remained the same as for the 2009-10 survey.
+This process was again completed by the BATS to prepare the mailing list.
+BATS and the Bureau of Administrative Services addressed and mailed 17,791 Game Take questionnaires and 7,018 Furtaker questionnaires.
 In addition to the initial mailing, 2 follow-up mailings were sent to nonrespondents of the Game Take Survey, and 1 follow-up mailing was sent to nonrespondents of the Furtaker Survey.